alan-turing-institute/data-safe-haven/deployment/tier1/README.md

 - jq
 - ansible

+Additionally to generate QR codes for users you will need

+- Python > 3.6
+- oathtool
+- qrencode

 ### Provision The Machine

 - Login to Azure by running `az login` and follow the instructions.